Local order parameters for symmetry fractionalization: Examples

 (see Table \ref{tablev} and Fig. \ref{fig:cocycleconstruction}).
 The scheme presented in Section \ref{TCZ2} can be used in order to calculate each element of the triple (the three non-trivial elements of the symmetry group).

 Let us compare this order parameter with the analogous quantity used in the detection of {1D} systems invariant under the symmetry $\mathbb{Z}_2 \times \mathbb{Z}_2 \subset SO(3)$.
-The discrete magnitude relevant in that problem is $H^2(\mathbb{Z}_2 \times \mathbb{Z}_2,U(1))=\mathbb{Z}_2$, predicting two non-equivalent phases where the non-trivial one (the trivial corresponds to a product state) is the Haldane phase \cite{Pollmann12}.
+In that case the different SPT phases are classified by $H^2(\mathbb{Z}_2 \times \mathbb{Z}_2,U(1))=\mathbb{Z}_2$, predicting two non-equivalent phases where the non-trivial one (the trivial corresponds to a product state) is the Haldane phase \cite{Pollmann12}.

 The order parameter for the effective 1D system obtained when putting the system around a ( long ) cylinder is \cite{Haegeman12, Pollmann12}:

 A comparison between Table \ref{tablev} and Fig. \ref{fig:cocycleconstruction} allows to contrast the {SPT} approach with ours: the former doesn't resolve between the 4 {SF} phases, whereas the latter does.
 The {SPT} approach is only able to discriminate between the sets corresponding to $\{ \mathbb{Z}^3_2, \mathbb{Z}_4\times \mathbb{Z}_2\}$ and $\{D_8,Q_8\}$.